rose-pine/geany/readme.md

 2. Open [Geany](https://www.geany.org)
 3. Go to the "view" tab &rarr; "Change color scheme" &rarr; pick "Rosé Pine Moon"

-## Gallery

-> Nothing to see here just yet!
-If you fancy submitting a Pull Request we would be delighted 💜

 ## Thanks to

 - [Waxxx333 ](https://github.com/Waxxx333)